unpervertedkid/Project-Management/README.md

 - [Jane Apphia](https://github.com/JaneApphia)

 ## Roadmap
-The Project will be impemented using the Iterative incremental model.Its SDLC roadmap is as follows:
+The Project will be impemented using the Agile Development model.Its SDLC roadmap is as follows:
 1. System conception.
 2. Requirement specification.
 3. Software design.